latalattu98/Data_Science-Internship/README.md

 data science is different from computer science and information science.
 Turing Award winner Jim Gray imagined data science as a "fourth paradigm" of science (empirical, theoretical, computational, and now data-driven) and asserted that "everything about science is changing because of the impact of information technology" and the data deluge.

+## Colaboratory

+    It's a Awesome platform to improving a python coding.

+    Colab is ideal for everything from improving your Python coding skills to working with deep learning libraries, like PyTorch, Keras, TensorFlow, and OpenCV.
+You can create notebooks in Colab, upload notebooks, store notebooks, share notebooks, mount your Google Drive and use whatever you’ve got stored in there, import most of your favorite directories, upload your personal Jupyter Notebooks, upload notebooks directly from GitHub, upload Kaggle files, download your notebooks, and do just about everything else that you might want to be able to Working in Google Colab for the first time has been totally phenomenal and pretty shockingly easy, but it hasn’t been without a couple of small challenges!
+    If you know Jupyter Notebooks at all, you’re pretty much good to go in Google Colab, but there are just a few little differences that can make the difference between flying off to freedom on the wings of free GPU and sitting at our computer.